Nakai, Kanagawa: Climate

-Nakai has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Nakai has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Nakai is 13.4 °C. The average annual rainfall is 2144 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.2 °C, and lowest in January, at around 2.9 °C.

 Demographics

-Per Japanese census data, the population of Nakai grew in the 1970s and 1980s, and has now leveled off.
+Per Japanese census data, the population of Nakai peaked around the year 2000 and has declined slightly since then.

 History

 During the Edo period, the area around present-day Nakai was part of Odawara Domain in Sagami Province.
 After the Meiji Restoration, it became part of Ashigarakami District in Kanagawa Prefecture.
 Nakai village was formed on April 1, 1889 with the establishment of the modern municipalities system.
 It merged with neighboring Iguchi village on April 1, 1908.
 The village was elevated to town status on December 1, 1958.